LennartKeller/trf_training_tut/text/Home.md

 Hang in there
 ```

-For the sake of readability the listings in this texts are shortened if necesarry.
-To take a look at the whole code, please visit the associated [GitHub-Repository](https://github.com/LennartKeller/trf_training_tut)
+For the sake of readability, the listings in this text are shortened if necessary.
+To take a look at the whole code, please visit the associated [GitHub-Repository](https://github.com/LennartKeller/trf_training_tut).

 <br>
 <br>
 <br>
 <br>
 <br>

 ## TODOS

 ## Checklist for comparison